New Zealand raven: Description

+Ecology

-Remains of Chatham ravens are most common in coastal sites on the Chatham Islands.
+Remains of New Zealand ravens are most common in Pleistocene and Holocene coastal sites.
 On the coast, it may have frequented the seal and penguin colonies or fed in the intertidal zone, as does the Tasmanian forest raven (C. tasmanicus).
 It may also have depended on fruit, like the New Caledonian crow (C. moneduloides), but it is difficult to understand why a fruit eater would have been most common in coastal forest and shrubland when fruit was distributed throughout the forest.